Showing posts with label Other. Show all posts

 Grab a flask and sword, we're going in!!

-Laurent developed a Dungeon Master clone called Wiliness 3 which is shockingly professional and could have been a rival to the FTL classic.
+Laurent developed a Dungeon Master clone called Wiliness 3, which is shockingly professional and could have been a rival to the FTL classic.
 The RPG experience is amazing with a familiar user interface as we crawl through another creepy dungeon.
-Of course, it's unfinished but 6 levels are playable plus I liked the control system and those eerie sound effects.
-Wiliness had the potential to be a winner.
-It really did...
+Of course, it's unfinished, but 6 levels are playable, plus I liked the control system and those eerie sound effects.
+Wiliness had the potential to be something quite extraordinary.

-This is something I need to spend a weekend on sometime soon.
-Brilliant dungeon crawler!
+This is something I need to spend a weekend on sometime.
+A brilliant dungeon crawler!

 Sunday, July 02, 2017